tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

   in forwarding to carry traffic as soon as a valid path is compute.
 In some cases, a TE tunnel may be provisioned for the only purpose of computing a path and reporting it without the need to instantiate the LSP or commit any resources.
-In such a case, the primary-path is configured in 'compute-only' mode to distinguish it from default behavior.
-A 'compute-only' primary path is configured as a usual TE tunnel with associated per path constraint(s) and properties on a device or controller.
+In such a case, the path is configured in 'compute-only' mode to distinguish it from the default behavior.
+A 'compute-only' path is configured as a usual TE tunnel with associated per path constraint(s) and properties on a device or controller.
 The device or controller computes the feasible path(s) subject to configured constraints.
-A client may query the 'compute-only' computed path properties 'on-demand', or alternatively, can subscribe notified of computed path(s) and whenever the path properties change.
+A client may query the 'compute-only' computed path properties 'on-demand', or alternatively, can subscribe to be notified of computed path(s) and whenever the path properties change.

 ~~~~~~